Watch out Evil! It's the Strange Brigade!

 Strange Brigade is a title that time and time again shows that it is certainly meant to be played with other people and most importantly, with friends.
 Those looking to treat the title as a single player game may still find enjoyment, but it certainly loses a lot of its charm and pacing by doing so.
 From its engaging cast of characters and its stunning locales, Rebellion has crafted a truly remarkable title that I hope finds a steady and constant community to keep it going.
 Until then, evil needs to be put down and there's no one better suited for the task than the Strange Brigade!

-Strange Brigade was purchased by the reviewer.
+Strange Brigade was purchased by the reviewer and played on an Xbox One X.

 All Screenshots were taken on an Xbox One X.